The Woks of Life Family Cooking Competition! - The Woks of Life

 Taro Puffs (Wu Gok): A secret recipe from our upcoming cookbook!
 Our cousin Eddie has been a great tester for the more complicated recipes in the book, and we entrusted him with this one…Eddie spent most of the party standing over a pot of frying oil, and people plucked taro puffs off of the cooling rack about as fast as he could fry them.
 But would the crowd give their approval?

-1-2-3-4-5 Ribs: A classic and easy recipe that we love—but a polarizing choice for a Cantonese family who doesn’t enjoy their food as sweet as Shanghainese folks do!
+1-2-3-4-5 Ribs: A classic and easy recipe that we love—but a polarizing choice for a Cantonese family (cousins Sunny and Lotus) who doesn’t enjoy their food as sweet as Shanghainese folks do!

 Red Braised Pork Belly (Hong Shao Rou): The youngest contributor to our competition, Lucas, (Eddie’s Son and our family’s next generation!) fastidiously made our classic Hong Shao Rou, though little did he realize that Judy was making her own batch!
 It’s a tough act to follow.
 Would it be A for effort?